 - Put an inset sink near a worktop joint or next to opening doors.

-If you’re on a budget, you may be able to improve your kitchen simply by investing in a few new white goods and replacing or painting cupboard doors and handles.
+If you’re on a budget, you could improve your kitchen simply by investing in a few new white goods and replacing or painting cupboard doors and handles.
 Many new appliances such as washing machines and dishwashers are also designed to be more eco-friendly and could save you money too.

-When you buy a kitchen, make sure you ask for an itemized bill and don’t pay the full payment until you have received and checked all the items.
-Make sure you know the full terms and conditions of purchase and return.
+When you buy a kitchen, make sure you ask for an itemised bill and don’t pay the full payment until you’ve received and checked all the items.
+Make sure you know the full terms and conditions of purchase and return, too.
 The wrong kitchen can be a costly mistake!

 What about home insurance?